Is Apple Rotting?

 First, a quick, techy one for you: in how many years have Apple iPhones globally outsold all their Android competitors?
 The answer is even quicker: none.
 Android rules.

 I know, this may seem impossible—after all, “everyone I know has an iPhone!”
-Well, that might be true for you…but it says more about you than the world around you.
+Well, that might say more about your world than the bigger one around you.
 Not everyone can afford an iPhone.
 And most of the folks in the rest of the world also can’t afford to be locked into the Apple ecosystem, with its universally high-priced products.

 If you’re an Apple loyalist, you might be thinking this is kind of a trick question.
 After all, the USA is the place where global trends are set, right?
 On this point, I would not disagree.
 And in the end, trendy is what Apple conceptually is all about.